jmharvey1/ESP32BtCWKeyBrd/README.md

 A .PDF schematic for the PCB version of this project is [Here](https://github.com/jmharvey1/ESP32BtCWKeyBrd/blob/main/MiscFiles/ESP32-BT-CW-KeyBrd_Schematic.pdf)

 If you have access to 3D printer, the [MiscFiles](https://github.com/jmharvey1/ESP32BtCWKeyBrd/tree/main/MiscFiles) folder contains “.stl” files for a simple case to host your completed project.
+___
+Note: the PCB is currently not provisioned for the the decoder's audio input circuitry, nor is it documented in the MiscFiles folder.
+But is super simple to add.
+It consists of pair of 10K voltage divider reisistors connected between gnd & the ESP32's 3.3V input, with the center tap connected to GPIO pin34 (ADC channel 6).
+A 0.1ufd DC blocking Capacitor is used to couple the external audio source (the RX's audio/speaker out) to GPIO pin 34.